DEPRESSION CAN BE HARD TO UNDERSTAND

 I began by trying to understand more about what depression really is.
 I’ve had many down days, brought on by winter, midlife, a layoff.
 Usually walking, swimming, getting outdoors, praying, or talking to a friend lightened my mood.

 However, I learned that more severe experiences, like the death of a loved one, abuse, health problems, or divorce can take someone beyond the blues to depression that can last for weeks, months, or years.
 Depression is even packaged in some families’ DNA, passed on through bloodlines for generations.
+Because it is so complicated, depression is not easy to understand.

 A moderate case of depression is like an overcast day, with more clouds than sun or no sun at all.
 But a severe case of depression is like a stubborn darkness, an in-your-bones sadness that won’t let go.
 A number of people I’ve known have plunged into their dark sea after a personal catastrophe, and eventually made it through to shore.
 The crisis faded with time, wounds healed, and darkness lifted, sometimes with the aid of a professional counselor.